751.1 Preliminary Design

 For Channel Migration

-For retaining walls supported on piles, the minimum galvanized penetration (elevation) for piles shall be 15 ft. below bottom of wall or use engineering judgment.
+For retaining walls supported on piles, the minimum galvanized penetration (elevation) for piles shall be “Full Length of Pile” for estimated pile length up to 50 feet and 15 feet below bottom of wall for estimated pile length greater than 50 feet.

-For bridge end bents on piles with embankments supported by MSE walls, the minimum galvanized penetration (elevation) for piles shall be 15 ft. below top of leveling pad or use engineering judgment.
+For bridge end bents on piles with embankments supported by MSE walls, the minimum galvanized penetration (elevation) for piles shall be “Full Length of Pile” for estimated pile length up to 50 feet and 15 feet below top of leveling pad for estimated pile length greater than 50 feet.

 Temporary Bridge Piles